ayumi-oxd/strapi-gatsby-blog/README.md

 Firstly, tried to create the app with `yarn create strapi-starter gatsby-blog gatsby-blog` based on [this article](https://strapi.io/blog/build-a-static-blog-with-gatsby-and-strapi), but didn't work well so that created an app for each Strapi / Gatsby.

-Gatsby starter for creating a blog with Strapi.

 ## Prerequisites